jloiola/automart/README.md

 ...

 ### Task #2: Add Functionality to Keep Our Vehicle Data up to Date

-We store vehicle data in our db for the vehicle makes that we sell parts for.
-We want to make sure that our `vehicle_model` table always stays in sync with what those manufacturers are producing.
+Vehicle makes the store supports are stored in the database.
+The models these manufactures produce should be stored in the database as well, but must be kept in sync as manufactures add or discontinue models.

-Use the [NHTSA API](https://vpic.nhtsa.dot.gov/api/) to fetch the latest data about the makes we service and create, update, and/or delete their associated models accordingly in our database.
+Use the [NHTSA API](https://vpic.nhtsa.dot.gov/api/) to fetch the latest data about the makes and create, update, and/or delete their associated models accordingly in the database.

-Additionally, we want to be able to trigger this process via an endpoint in our API.
-Hitting the endpoint should trigger the process mentioned above to sync the model data in our database with the data provided by the NHTSA.
+Create an endpoint that triggers this fetching and sync process.

 **Acceptance Criteria:**

 - Sending a request to the endpoint starts the process to update the model data stored in our database with the latest data on vehicle models pulled from the NHTSA.
 - The API endpoint returns a JSON object containing a list of the makes that were updated.
-- Assuming that the number of makes and models we support could grow quite large, the endpoint should consider best practices for slow running processes in an API.
+- Assuming that the number of makes and models continues to grow, the endpoint should consider best practices for slow running processes in an API.
 FastAPI's [Background Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/?h=backg#background-tasks) could be one way to handle this, but note, there is no one right answer for this.
 Use your best judgement.
 - The API considers possible errors and edge cases, and raises errors with appropriate HTTP status codes.
-- The process only updates model data for makes that we currently have listed in our database.
+- The process only updates model data for makes that are currently listed in our database.
 - The process must account for the future addition of more makes to our database.

 **Dev Comments:**